HealthInfo Canterbury

 Review your advance care plan regularly to make sure nothing has changed for you.
 If things change, update your plan.

-It's important to share any changes with your GP and any people who have copies of your plan.
+It is important to share any changes with your general practice team and any people who have copies of your plan.

-If you completed an advance care plan using the previous My Advance Care Plan document, it's still valid.
-If you lodged it on your electronic health record, it will still be there to be used by doctors or ambulance staff if and when it's needed.
+If you completed an advance care plan using the previous My Advance Care Plan document, it is still valid.
+If you lodged it on your electronic health record, it will still be there to be used by doctors or ambulance staff if and when it is needed.

-If you decide to update your advance care plan, your GP, practice nurse or specialist team will help you put it into the new format.
+If you decide to update your advance care plan, your general practice team or specialist team will help you put it into the new format.

 HealthInfo recommends the following pages

-Information about advance care planning, including answers to some commonly asked questions, and videos of people talking about advance care planning
+Information about advance care planning, including answers to some commonly asked questions.
+It also has videos of people talking about advance care planning

-Information about CPR, including what it is and who decides if you'll be given CPR.
+Information about CPR, including what it is and who decides if you will be given CPR.

 Information about enduring power of attorney.